The Myrtle Beach History, Movies & Music Trolley Tour

 CLICK ON THIS LINK FOR $30 TICKETS:

 Meet the trolley at 1:50 PM in front of the Grand 14 Cinema, at Deville and Reed Streets at The Market Common.
-The tour will depart at 2 PM and includes two stops at the Jack Thompson Gallery and the South Carolina Hall of Fame.
+The tour will depart at 2 PM and includes two stops at the Jack Thompson Gallery (historical books and photography will be available for purchase with cash or personal check) and the South Carolina Hall of Fame.
 Restrooms will be available at The Market Common just down Deville Street from Grand 14, beside Pedego Electric Bikes, and midway through the tour at the South Carolina Hall of Fame.
+Out of courtesy to your fellow passengers, please silence your cell phones and refrain from talking during the tour narration.
 Afterwards, the trolley will return to The Market Common where guests can enjoy the upscale dining, shopping and entertainment venues offered there on their own.
 The Market Common is conveniently located next to the airport, between the Highway 17 Bypass and Kings Highway, which is Highway 17 Business.

 This is one of three Myrtle Beach history trolley tours designed to enhance the other two in order to create three unique experiences.
 Tickets to any or all three of these tours make popular birthday, anniversary, holiday or any-occasion gifts.
 Go to The Market Common website, www.MarketCommonMB.com/events, for details about The Early Myrtle Beach & The War Years Trolley Tour; and The Market Common Military History Trolley Tour & Reception.
 Tickets to each of these events is $30 and available for purchase at Eventbrite.com.